HF: I run a Yaesu FT-450D connected via a LDG AT-200Pro II Autotuner to a Zerofive 43′ vertical and a Chameleon Emcomm II 60′ end fed at 15′.

 All the other stuff: Things are divided between those used by myself and those used by FARS.
 I host one of the labs here at this location and it has its own dualband antenna at about 12′.
 That antenna is used to test repeaters and other things that come about periodically.
 A separate entrance box takes another two feedlines into the house and is grounded and lightning protect just like the first, and all cables from the termination point to the antenna are LMR-400 or equivalent.
 Test gear comes and goes as do repeaters and cavity filters for setup and calibration.

-Slowly digging into APRS as my priorities permit, I recently put up an iGate.
+I recently put up an iGate.
 It’s duplexed into the test dualband antenna.

 I guess it’s safe to say there’s always something going on around the shack 🙂